Professor-Codephreak/prompt.prompt/docs/AUGMENTIC2.md

 ## Conclusion

-This `augmentic2.prompt` file is a sophisticated, machine-readable specification detailing the evolution of the Augmentic Agent Framework within AION NET.
+This `augmentic2.prompt` file is a sophisticated, machine-readable specification detailing the evolution of the Augmentic Agent Framework within <a href="https://github.com/AION-NET">AION-NET</a>.
 It uses a strict custom language, leverages variable encapsulation for complex requirements, and outlines a clear path towards building more autonomous, capable, and intelligent S.M.A.I.R.T agents aligned with the Augmentic philosophy and broader ethical/aspirational goals.